Alex Pagulayan: Professional career

 In 2003, Pagulayan went on the road in the United States with Canadian pool player Ronnie Wiseman to compete in pocket billiard tournaments.
 They scored a double victory at the Carolinas Open at Fast Eddie's in Goldsboro, North Carolina, with Wiseman winning the one-pocket tournament and Pagulayan winning the nine-ball event.
 Later in 2003, Pagulayan reached the finals of the World Nine-ball Championship but was beaten by Thorsten Hohmann 10–17.

-In 2004 in Taipei, Taiwan, Pagulayan captured the prestigious WPA World Nine-ball Championship title while representing the Philippines.
+Representing Canada, Pagulayan captured the 2004 WPA World Nine-ball Championship in Taipei, Taiwan.
 The score was a 17–13 victory over Pei-wei Chang in the final.
-This made him the second Filipino to become a world champion, after Efren Reyes.
+After the win, Pagulayan, has applied to reacquire his Philippine citizenship so he could represent his country of birth internationally.